 It seems crazy to think that the end of the year is approaching fast, and with every new year that comes, tax season rolls around once again.
 For many, this is a period of stress and uncertainty, and so the more information that can be available, the better.
 Some of the most frequently asked questions every year are, “When will I get my refund?” or “Where’s the IRS tax refund calendar?”
-And while these may seem like complicated question to answer given the complexity of taxes, the truth is that the tax system has evolved a lot over the past few years.
+And while these may seem like complicated questions to answer given the complexity of taxes, the truth is that the tax system has evolved a lot over the past few years.

-The Internal Revenue Service (IRS) has spent the last few years making changes to their operation sin order to be able to process returns more efficiently, and while some still need to be looked at in great detail, for the vast majority of people, the process is simple and quick.
+The Internal Revenue Service (IRS) has spent the last few years making changes to its operation sin order to be able to process returns more efficiently, and while some still need to be looked at in great detail, for the vast majority of people, the process is simple and quick.
 Now, with the IRS’s free e-file system, Direct File, you can get your refund as quickly as eight days after filing, especially if you choose direct deposit.

 Although eight days can sound a bit too ambitious, the numbers don’t lie, in 2024, the IRS issued refunds in under 21 days for 9 out of 10 taxpayers once their return was received.
 There is no reason to believe that 2025 will be any different, especially since Direct File will be available to even more households next tax season.